srobo/kitbook/docs/competition/team-support/battery-charging.md

 ### Charging a discharged battery

 All of the battery chargers will be set-up and ready to use.
 Before a battery is connected the screen must display `LiPo BALANCE 2.2A 11.1V(3S)`.
-If it displays anything else then please do not use it and ask [Helpdesk](/competition/team-support/helpdesk) to summon Rich Barlow.
+If it displays anything else then please do not use it and ask [Helpdesk](/competition/team-support/helpdesk) to summon the head helpdesker.
 Batteries are charged as follows:

  1. Check that the battery is not physically damaged.
 There should be no splits or tears in the body of the battery, no nicks in the wire insulation, no exposed wire and the battery should not be so swollen that it is no longer squidgy.
 There will be a couple of example batteries at the Battery Charging station to compare to.
  1. If the battery is damaged, tape over the yellow XT60 connector with red tape and place it in the damaged battery box.